lakhsy18/hn-aws-serverless/README.md

 ## Basic usage

-The code in main.tf shows how to deploy a Python function to AWS Lambda and integrate it with API Gateway.Since each Lambda function requires an attached Execution Role, we also deploy a new IAM Role and attach it to the function.
+The code in main.tf shows how to deploy a Python function to AWS Lambda and integrate it with API Gateway.Since each Lambda function requires an attached Execution Role, a new role is deployed and attached it to the lambda function.
 The code also expects a zip archive that already exists.
 If you'd like to build the archive through terraform, please see the code in the main.tf file.